iden3/circom_old/TUTORIAL.md

 A nice thing of circom language is that you can split a <== into two independent acions: <-- and ===

-The <-- and --> operators Just assign a value to a signal without creating any constraints.
+The <-- and --> operators assign a value to a signal without creating any constraints.

-The === operator just adds a constraint without assigning any value to any signal.
+The === operator adds a constraint without assigning any value to any signal.

-The circuit has also another problem and it's that the operation works in Zr, so we need to guarantee too that the multiplication does not overflow.
+The circuit has also another problem: the operation works in Zr, so we need to guarantee the multiplication does not overflow.
 This can be done by binarizing the inputs and checking the ranges, but we will reserve it for future tutorials.

-## Where to go from here.
+## Where to go from here:

 You may want to read the [README](https://github.com/iden3/circom)  to learn more features about circom.